How Long Does It Take USCIS To Review A Case After An Interview: Key Takeaways

 - How you can request a hearing on the denial

-The most common grounds for denial of your application include failure to prove:
+The most common grounds for denial of your application include missing documents, not meeting financial requirements, errors on your forms, failure to prove a bona fide marriage, or having certain criminal or immigration violations.

-If your application is denied, you can accept the decision of USCIS or appeal the decision by filing Form N-336 or re-filing Form N-400.
+If your application is denied, you can accept the decision of USCIS or appeal the decision.

 Waiting for your results after an interview can be extremely nerve-racking.
 Delays after the normal processing time can cause additional frustration and increase feelings of anxiety and uncertainty.